rishshah/CS-475-Computer-Graphics/Assignment 2/README.md

 - Callbacks for translation and rotation
 - coordinate axes
 - VCS changes coordinate instead of moving camera
-- Camera never changed ( except from use of keyboard callbacks)
+- Camera never changes ( except from use of keyboard callbacks)
 - Zoom mode Z,X
-- DCS has no z coordinate ( camera here has to be changed) {Doubt Occlusion Culling???}
+- DCS has no z coordinate ( camera here has to be changed)
-- CCS {Doubt Left-Right inversion}
+- CCS view
 - NDCS perspective manual division
 - Clipping algorithm in DCS implemented

 ---